TechBlueprints/victron-seelevel-python/README.md

 ### Persistent Storage

-Sensor configurations and metadata are stored in `com.victronenergy.settings`:
+Sensor configurations and metadata are stored in:
-- **Device settings**: `/Settings/Devices/seelevel_monitor/ClassAndVrmInstance` and `/Settings/Devices/seelevel_monitor/CustomName`
+- **Device settings**: `com.victronenergy.settings` at `/Settings/Devices/seelevel_monitor/` for device registration (ClassAndVrmInstance, CustomName)
-- **Sensor list**: `/Settings/Devices/seelevel_monitor/SensorKeys` (comma-separated list of sensor keys)
-- **Sensor metadata**: `/Settings/Devices/seelevel_monitor/Sensors/{sensor_key}/` with paths for MAC, TypeID, Num, Name, Type, RelayID, and Enabled
+- **Sensor metadata**: JSON file at `/data/apps/dbus-seelevel/sensors.json` for dynamically discovered sensor information (MAC, TypeID, Num, Name, Type, RelayID, Enabled)

-All configuration is managed automatically by Venus OS and persists across reboots - no manual editing required.
+The JSON file is automatically managed by the service and persists across reboots.
+No manual editing required.

 ## Service Management